DavidShawver/finalprojectCSC212/readme.md

    ```
 ### Load the CSV Files

 Two sample CSV files are provided to create the database.
 Additional webscraper files can also be downloaded <a href=https://www.dropbox.com/s/o88087phvf9veow/fightmetric.csv?dl=0> from this website</a>, but will require the reordering of columns and removal of all columns after column 10.
-This can be done using Microsoft excel.
+This can be done using Microsoft excel or Google sheets.

 <!-- USAGE EXAMPLES -->